Most Diverse BSW Colleges in Iowa 2026

 $5,618

-Only 17.2% of students come from minority backgrounds, which is lower than average for social work programs.
+Only 17.7% of students come from minority backgrounds, which is lower than average for social work programs.
 North Iowa Area Community College receives a "Low" diversity classification, suggesting the student body is more homogeneous than most BSW programs.
-A gender ratio of 0.80 reflects the typical lean in social work programs, though it's not extreme.
+A gender ratio of 0.82 means you'll study in a program with a healthier gender mix than most social work schools.

 Hawkeye Community College